louisicard/adimeo-data-suite/SEARCH_API.md

 <a name="search-single-document"></a>
 #### View a single document
-Returns all data for a single document with its ID.
+Return all data for a single document with its ID.

 * **URL**